Find great deals on used boat parts at boat salvage yards, marine consignment stores, and online

 How it works

 For example, we once walked into a boat consignment store with three old sails we didn’t want and came out with a captain’s chair, a spinnaker pole, and $100 in cash.
 It’s a great way to turn your boat clutter into useful gear.

 What you’ll find

-Anything you’d expect to find in a chandlery including great deals on electronics, sails, rigging, hardware.
+Anything you’d expect to find in a chandlery including great deals on electronics, sails, rigging, and hardware.

 - Marine consignment stores have affordable prices and no shipping cost.

 - Staff only accept consignment items of a certain quality so you won’t have to wade through junk for hours